WillieCubed/blog/content/posts/another-reboot.md

 date: 2020-05-11
 tags: ['Hello World', 'Updates', 'Future']
 canonical_url: false
+description: >
-description: "I'm going to start a blog and talk about what I'm building.
+  I'm going to start a blog and talk about what I'm building.
 I'll make sure this lasts a while...
   I promise.
 Again.
-No seriously, fifth time's the charm."
+No seriously, fifth time's the charm.
 ---

 Last time I tried to maintain a blog, I thought I was going to produce